 It was scary to go against the grain.
 To say what I liked and didn’t like.
 But it was also fresh and alive, intimate, and real.
 And when that is the truth of the moment we’re living, we’re way more likely to get what we want!

 You can apply this in a lot of ways (wink wink).

 And this is not only true for romantic relationships, but for our relationships with our families, friends, and co-workers too.

 …And letting them both be known is crucial!

 Of course, I’m not saying we should just dump all over people.
 But often in relationships, people expect us to be mind readers.
 Or we expect them to read our minds.
 We complain that this person doesn’t know what we want, but we never told them what we want to begin with!

 Yes, of course, relationships should have happy moments, but WE are 100% responsible for our happiness and satisfaction—in AND out of relationships.

 And we are 100% responsible for our likes and dislikes in our relationships.

-Early in our relationship, Bob and I decided we would have a “no secrets” contract.
+Early in our relationship, John and I decided we would have a “no secrets” contract.
 Was it challenging?
 Yes.
 Does it continue to be?
 Yes!
 There are many times I don’t want to divulge the truth.
 I don’t always want him to know even how much I’ve spent on a pair of shoes.
 But because of our commitment to no secrets, I must dig a little deeper and explore why I don’t want him to know.
 Is it because I don’t think I deserve to spend that money on myself?
 Is it because I’m afraid he might judge my decision?
 Am I worried that this purchase might somehow make me less loveable?